alexander-schranz/markdown-based-api-testing/README.md

 ![Picture of default output](pictures/output-default.png)

-Still it does not indicate here a lot but with a little change in our API Testcase by using a key in our test generator this way:
+Still it does not indicate here a lot but with a little change in our API test case by using a key in our test generator this way:

 ```diff
 -yield [$file];
 +yield \str_replace(\getcwd() . '/', '', $file->getPathname()) => [$file];
 ```

-It will output us the test in the following format:
+It will output the test in the following format:

 ![Picture of collision output with set key](pictures/output-formatted.png)

-Now the nice thing is as we are using the path from `getcwd()` (current directory) we can directly in our terminal click on the `.md` file path to open the test case file and adopt it to our needs when required.
+Now the nice thing is as we are using the path from `getcwd()` (current directory) we are able to directly click in our terminal on the `.md` file path to open the test case file and adopt it to our needs when required.

-By using that the filename as key it is now also possible to filter by that specific test case via phpunit:
+By using the filename as key it is also possible to filter by the specific test case via phpunit:

 ```bash